 The only question was how it was going to happen.
 To be honest - it was hard to tell.
 There was a ton of build up, so a lot of the episode was anticipation more than anything.
 Earlier on, I swore I saw raindrops and some of the streets slick with rain.
 I thought perhaps that would be the undoing.
 Ron is also such a hothead but seemed dazed in his own space, I thought he would be the weakest link.

-Major Dodson gave such conviction that Sam could make it, I honestly thought something else was going to be start the domino effect.
+Major Dodson gave such conviction that Sam could make it, I honestly thought something else was going to start the domino effect.
 Technically, it wasn't Sam's fault for what happened.
-Surely, the writers would have devised something else for Sam to freak out.
+Surely, the writers would have devised something for Sam to freak out.
 As they crossed down the street, and the flashes of zombies teeth and blood etched across the screen, Carol's threat from season five echoed in his head.
 This was the next domino.
-Sam wasn't necessarily freaking out as much fans have made it out to be; he was whimpering and scared, especially after witnessing a kid in his PJs (perhaps imagining himself one with the dead), maybe a friend?, walking among the other walkers.
+Sam wasn't necessarily freaking out as much fans made it out to be; he was whimpering and scared, especially after witnessing a kid in his PJs (perhaps imagining himself one with the dead), walking among the other walkers.
 This isn't the only thing that set up his unraveling.

 I don't condemn Carol in any way but what if she hadn't given that threat to Sam?
 Even if it was a story to tell Sam to cure his ignorance of monsters, it did the complete opposite.
 She's not responsible for everything, but it can't be denied her story had a horrific affect.
 Just as Jessie's lack of mothering in her sons had an affect too.
 Surely, the writers would have devised something else for Sam to freak out to.
 But that threat in particular, I was never a big fan of it.